[Recipe 2] CORN, PEA and QUINOA FRITTERS

 3 spring onions (scallions), white parts only, thinly sliced (reserve green parts for serving)

 Sliced avocado or guacamole, to serve

 Combine flour and salt in a large bowl.

-Combine the egg yolks and milk in a separate bowl and gradually add to the dry ingredients, whisking until smooth.
+Whisk the egg yolks and milk in a separate bowl and gradually add to the dry ingredients, whisking until smooth.

 ♦ Add the reserved undressed Roast corn, quinoa and pea salad, and the spring onion whites, and stir well.

 Beat the egg whites until soft peaks form and fold into the fritter mix.

 Heat 1–2 tablespoons olive oil in a large non-stick frying pan.
 Use a heaped ¼ cup of batter per fritter, and flatten lightly with a spatula.
 Fry 4 fritters at a time for about 2 minutes each side, until golden and firm to touch.
 If your stovetop is large enough to accommodate them, you can use two frying pans at a time.

 Repeat with remaining batter.
 Fritters can be kept warm in a low oven, lightly covered with foil, until you’re ready to serve.